LLCs And Taxes For Expat Amazon Sellers

 If you already have an LLC you can simply file IRS Form 8832 to elect for the LLC to be treated as S-Corp.
 You must make this election by March 15 for it to apply for the full tax year.
 New LLCs have 75 days to elect S-Corp taxation for it to be applicable in the first tax year.

-The new 20% pass-through deduction is not available for employees though.
+The 20% pass-through deduction is not available for employees though.
 However, a shareholder can apply the deduction to the shareholder’s share of QBI reported on Schedule K-1.

 More business structure options for US Citizens or Green Card holders living outside the USA